 - Improve asymmetry and overall appearance of breasts due to adjustment of the type, position and/or size of breast implants.

 - Correction of a ruptured or leaking breast implant(s).
 Increased volume of deflated breast implants.

 - Enhancement of breasts that may have become irregularly shaped due to pregnancy, weight fluctuations, gravity, or loss of skin elasticity.

 - Reduced discomfort resulting from scar tissue buildup around previous implants.

 Breast revision surgery is appropriate for patients in overall good overall health that are unhappy with their current augmentation or implant.3 Patients seek breast implant surgery revision for one or more of the following:

-- To improve existing implant size or profile
+- Update existing implant to a different size or profile

-- To change the placement of the implant (i.e. submuscular vs. subglandular)
+- Change the placement of the implant (i.e. submuscular vs. subglandular)

-- To revise breast implants to incorporate a breast lift
+- Revise breast implants to incorporate a breast lift

-- To correct breast implants that have shifted, bottomed out, or show double-bubble
+- Correct breast implants that have shifted, bottomed out, or show double-bubble

-- To correct Symmastia (uni-boob) from a previous augmentation
+- Correct Symmastia (uni-boob) from a previous augmentation

-- To restore breast fullness and firmness lost due to age or weight loss
+- Restore breast fullness and firmness lost due to age or weight loss

-- To achieve overall improved appearance and confidence in your image
+- Achieve overall improved appearance and confidence in your image

 Patients should have realistic expectations and goals regarding the outcome of their procedure.
 Today’s wide choice of implants and options for fat transfer in addition to implants make breast implant revision a natural choice for any woman unhappy with their current breast implant.
 During your breast augmentation revision consult, Dr. Sarah Mess will evaluate your natural body type and breast shape and discuss the best options to achieve your breast implant revision goals.